lotus321/browser-credentials/README.md

 ### Introduction

-Most modern Web Browsers give users the option of saving Login details when they visit website that require a username and password to log in.
+Modern Web Browsers give users the option of saving Login details when they visit website that require a username and password to log in.
 The Chrome browser stores these credentials in a file called Login Data.
 This file, which is located in a user's AppData folder, stores the data in a database format.
 The Login ID (username or email) is stored in plain text and the password is encrypted as a 230 byte binary BLOB.
 To extract this password BLOB, two approaches will be employed; using a database libray and raw binary parsing.